MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $EventSubscriber

-Contains a **PSEventSubscriber** object that represents the event subscriber of the event that is being processed.
+Contains a **PSEventSubscriber** object that represents the event subscriber of the event that's being processed.
 This variable is populated only within the `Action` block of an event registration command.
 The value of this variable is the same object that the `Get-EventSubscriber` cmdlet returns.